oliatsm/cnn-cifar10/README.md

 ## How to Compile

 Each version folder contains its own `Makefile`.
+Μake sure you have the NVIDIA HPC compiler (nvc) installed.

 Example (from the serial version):